 Resource group in the subscription where you have owner/contributor role.

-Have a minimum of 3 free non-overlapping IPs addresses.
+Have a minimum of 3 free non-overlapping IP addresses.

 Verify that your vCenter Server is 6.7 or above.

 A resource pool with minimum free capacity of 16 GB of RAM, 4 vCPUs. ( We will create a resource pool in case you don’t have one).